 - Put the clamp on the catheter if you are done.

 - Remove the gloves and wash your hands.

-Ask your doctor if you also need to flush your catheter with heparin.
+Ask your provider if you also need to flush your catheter with heparin.
 Heparin is a medicine that helps prevent blood clots.
-Follow these steps to if you do:

 - Attach the heparin syringe to your catheter, the same way you attached the saline syringe.

 - Flush slowly by injecting a little at a time, the same way you did the saline.

 - Unscrew the heparin syringe from your catheter.
 Put it in your sharps container.

 - Clean the end of your catheter with a new alcohol wipe.